Old DTC Bus Memories: A Journey of Love and Nostalgia

 Navigating through the sea of bodies was an art—trying to protect myself as I maneuvered from the back door to the front, all while women rightfully claimed half the seats, leaving little room for others.
 There was an unspoken hierarchy, and with submissive eyes, I would plead with the driver sahib, hoping for a stop where I could disembark.
 But his curt reply, delivered in a voice as harsh as the ride itself, always reminded me that the bus would halt only at the designated stand, no exceptions.

 The Old DTC bus was a miniature version of Delhi itself, echoing with the blaring tunes of old songs, the fleeting joy of grabbing a window seat, or simply finding a spot to stand near the door.
 These small triumphs were gems that today’s generation, with all their modern comforts, might never fully appreciate.
-The colors of the old DTC buses—blue, white, red, green—each told a different story in the tapestry of this ever-evolving city, with each journey as unique as a Tour of Delhi’s Rich History, capturing moments that are forever etched in memory.
+The colors of the old DTC buses—blue, white, red, green—each told a different story in the tapestry of this ever-evolving city, with each journey as unique as a Tour Guide of Delhi’s Rich History, capturing moments that are forever etched in memory.
 Even now, those memories of the old DTC bus bring a smile to my face, a nostalgic reminder of when life moved at the pace of those rattling rides.

 Old DTC Bus: From DTU to DTC in Delhi’s Transport History